deeplearning4j/deeplearning4j/simple-image-load-transform.md

-## JavaCV , OpenCV and FFmpeg Filters
+## JavaCV, OpenCV and FFmpeg Filters

 FFmpeg and OpenCV provide open source libraries for filtering and transforming images and video.
-Access to ffmpeg filters in versions 7.2 and above is available by adding the following to your pom.xml file, replacing the version with the current version.
+Access to FFmpeg filters in versions 7.2 and above is available by adding the following to your pom.xml file, replacing the version with the current version.

 ```
 <dependency>